frovedis/packaging/README.md

 enable sudo without password, because sudo with password might timeout.

 During the compilation, you would see various warnings; you can safely ignore them as long as the compilation proceeds.
-Sometimes nc++ aborts with SIGSEGV.
-In this case, you need to run make again...

 ## Manual build